+1 212 202 2638

-Bob represents plaintiffs and defendants in private civil court actions and arbitrations concerning investment partnerships, complex financial products, alleged breach of fiduciary duties, contract claims, and fraud complaints.
-Recently, Bob obtained an arbitration award of more than $10 million on behalf of a client in connection with a breach of contract action.
+In the civil arena, Bob represents plaintiffs and defendants in private court actions and arbitrations concerning investment partnerships, complex financial products, alleged breach of fiduciary duties, contract claims, and fraud complaints.

-Finally, Bob provides regulatory advice to registered investment advisers concerning SEC compliance and examinations issues as well as guidance concerning lawful trading after receipt of nonpublic information.
+Bob also provides regulatory advice to registered investment advisors concerning SEC compliance and examinations issues as well as guidance concerning lawful trading after receipt of nonpublic information.